-• CAPABILITY - Up to 35 Points
+• PROGRAM DESIGN - Up to 35 Points

-- Components are identified in the application. - The proposal demonstrates adherence to program guidelines, is well designed for the targeted population, and demonstrates an effective use of THDA resources. - Sites have been identified and the applicant has site control of the parcel(s) on which the housing will be developed or the applicant can demonstrate a consistent and successful history for securing ownership control of property in each of the past five consecutive years that is either (1) at least double the number of single family units proposed in this THTF application or (2) if multifamily housing is proposed, at least double the number of sites proposed for acquisition in this THTF application. - The project is physically, administratively, and financially feasible with sufficient revenue for the on-going operation of the housing during the compliance period. - The project budget and proforma worksheet is complete, correct, and demonstrates a need for a Competitive Grant. - The proposed rents charged to tenants are reasonable given the income of the targeted population or rental assistance is committed to lower the contribution of the tenant toward rent and utilities. - If new construction, the housing will include design features that meet Universal Design standards, Visitability standards, and Energy code standards. - For projects targeting special populations, including individuals with disabilities, homeless veterans, or youth aging out of foster care, a firm commitment for the delivery of supportive services is in place. - For projects targeting formerly incarcerated individuals, a plan for the screening of formerly incarcerated individuals and a plan for the provision and funding of support services are in place. - For projects targeting individuals with disabilities, the proposed housing meets the goals of the Final Rule for the qualities of settings that are eligible for reimbursement under the Medicaid home and community-based services that have been established by the Centers for Medicare and Medicaid Services (CMS) on January 16, 2014.
+- The proposal demonstrates adherence to program guidelines, is well designed for the targeted population, and demonstrates an effective use of THDA resources. - o Sites have been identified and the applicant has site control of the parcel(s) on which the housing will be developed or the applicant can demonstrate a consistent and successful history for securing ownership control of property in each of the past five consecutive years that is either (1) at least double the number of single family units proposed in this Competitive Grants application or (2) if multifamily housing is proposed, at least double the number of sites proposed for acquisition in this Competitive Grants application. - The project is physically, administratively, and financially feasible with sufficient revenue for the on-going operation of the housing during the compliance period.
+The applicant's financial statements and audit indicate a healthy financial position and include diverse funding sources. - The project budget and proforma worksheet is complete, correct, and demonstrates a need for a Competitive Grant. - The proposed rents charged to tenants are reasonable given the income of the targeted population or rental assistance is committed to lower the contribution of the tenant toward rent and utilities. - o If new construction, the housing will include design features that meet Universal Design standards, Visitability standards, and Energy code standards. - o For projects targeting special populations, including but not limited to individuals with disabilities, the homeless, the elderly, or youth aging out of foster care, a firm commitment for the delivery of supportive services is in place. - For projects targeting formerly incarcerated individuals, a plan for the screening of formerly incarcerated individuals and a plan for the provision and funding of support services are in place. - o For projects targeting individuals with disabilities, the proposed housing meets the goals of the Final Rule for the qualities of settings that are eligible for reimbursement under the Medicaid home and community-based services that have been established by the Centers for Medicare and Medicaid Services (CMS) on January 16, 2014.
 Point deductions will be assessed if the CMS qualities of settings are not met based on THDA's sole determination. - The applicant demonstrates the likelihood and feasibility to secure matching funds.
 Firm commitment letters are included in the application.